LucreziaMorvilli/pdsnd_github/README.md

 ### Date created
 * The **project** was written on 21/10/2018.
 * This **README** file was written on 28/10/2018.

-### BikeShare in US
+### US Bikeshare
-Replace the Project Title
+This is an interactive project written in Python that allows the user to get some insights and stats on the bike share systems in Chicago, New York City, and Washington.

 ### Description
-This is an interactive project that allows the user to get some insights and stats on the bikeshare
+This is an interactive project

+### Requirements
+To run this program you need:
+* Python 3
+* Numpy and Pandas libraries (installed using Anaconda)
+* Terminal application
+* Text editor (I used *Atom*)

 ### Files used
 The three csv files provided for the projects, namely: